IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Seek - The food that the player places.
 They only move towards the closest food to them.
 This force gets stronger the longer the fish has gone without eating.
 NOTABLY: at very high strengths, this makes the fish ignore obstacles in search of food.
 They're still avoiding, they're just tunnel visioned on the food.
+- Bounds - the fish will attempt to stay in the bounds of the screen
+- Wander - in the absence of food and other motivators, these fish will just wander about
 - Obstacles - Steers around rocks
 - Separation - Separate from all other hungry fish